TrueSunGaming/web-control-panel/README.md

 Version 2.0.0 (January 22, 2023)

 ## Usage
+1. Create a bookmark on any website
+2. Right click the bookmark and press edit
-Paste [this script](https://raw.githubusercontent.com/TrueSunGaming/web-control-panel/main/bookmark.js) into the URL of a bookmark.
+3. Paste [this script](https://raw.githubusercontent.com/TrueSunGaming/web-control-panel/main/bookmark.js) into the URL/address

 ## Features